dhruvm-18/UnifiedKnowledgePlatform/README.md

 ---

 ## Key Features
-- **Multi-Model Orchestration:** All LLM calls (Gemini, Llama3, Mistral, etc.) are routed via the MCP server.
+- **Multi-Model Support:** Gemini, Llama3, Mistral, etc. are handled directly in the backend.
-- **Unified Prompt/Markdown Logic:** All prompt construction and markdown/source-link formatting is handled in the MCP server.
+- **Unified Prompt/Markdown Logic:** All prompt construction and markdown/source-link formatting is handled in the backend.
 - **API Key Security:** All sensitive keys are loaded from `.env` only.
 - **Session & Agent Management:** Multi-session chat, agent selection, and PDF source linking.
 - **Voice Support:** ElevenLabs TTS/STT integration.